cloudify-cosmo/cloudify-manager/tests/README.md

 By default, Elasticsearch is started with multicast enabled, this can cause some strange behaviour when other instances of elasticsearch are running on the same network.
 We want to disable this.
-To do, open the `~/dev/tools/elasticsearch-1.4.2/config/elasticsearch.yml` file and **uncomment** this:
+To do so, open the `~/dev/tools/elasticsearch-1.4.2/config/elasticsearch.yml` file and **uncomment** this:

 ````yaml
 #discovery.zen.ping.multicast.enabled: false